About Us

 The Stampfel Family took over operations of the Malverne Cinema & Art Center in March of 1990 when the cinema had already been cut into 2 screens.
 Noticing the appetite of local movie buffs, the move to expand to 4 screens began in 1996 and the 5th screen in 1997.
 Through the years The Malverne Cinema & Art Center can boast of hosting 6 magical marriage proposals and 2 fun filled bridal showers as well as countless children and even Adult birthday celebrations.
 During the Pandemic closure and only when it was safe to do so, the cinema had an additional 2 more marriage proposals and many family reunions.
 Tears flowed and hearts were filled as many people hadn’t seen each other for months and months.

-In addition to the Malverne Cinema & Art Center the Stampfel Family also run The Bellmore Movies & The Showplace in Bellmore and the North Shore Towers Cinema in Floral Park, New York.
+The Stampfel Family also run The Bellmore Movies & The Showplace in Bellmore in Nassau County Long Island, New York.